 Sometimes people call VJP Poultry and tell me that their newborn chicks aren’t doing well.
 Together, we try to trouble shoot and figure out exactly what is causing these chicks to fail.
 Careful chick management is important to the health of your newborns.
 I will try to highlight some of these things that could be effecting your chicks and give you some tips on how to improve your system.

 Newborns need to be kept very warm.
 Sometimes people go too far.
 If you keep your brooder at too high of temperature dehydration and vent pasting can occur.
 Chicks that are panting and are trying to escape to the edge of their brooders are telling you that it is too warm for them.
 On the other hand, keeping the brooder at too low a temperature can cause chilling and smothering as the chicks crowd together to stay warm.
-My tip would be to set up your brooder and heat lamps ahead of time before the chicks arrive.
+My tip would be to set up your brooder and heat lamp ahead of time before the chicks arrive.
 Take the temperature of different areas in the brooder.
 Make sure that there is enough room so that the chicks do not have to constantly be under the hottest part of the brooder.
 Keep the brooder away from drafts and chilly spots like basement floors.

 Ventilation is also important.
 Fresh air must be available and be able to move throughout the brooder.
 Holes placed in the sides of a tub brooder can help keep air moving.

 Poisoning of chicks can occur from using contaminated feed.
 Feed that is old can have mold or fungus growing in it.
 Always use fresh feed.
 Be careful if you are using fermented feed.
 Don’t give treats right away, let them get used to their chick starter first.
 If you do add any treats, make sure that you area also giving them grit to help them grind it up in their crops.